 A book of remembrance is helpful in two ways, it helps you write down the good memories you have, which makes you feel good, and you have a keepsake for the future to read and add more memories to.

-To start a book of remembrance first obtain a book/photo album, start with loose pictures you have, attach the pictures to the pages of the book, and write the memory.
-When you run out of pics, or don't have any loose pics, just write memories.
+To start a book of remembrance first obtain a book/photo album, start with pictures you have, attach the pictures to the pages of the book, and write the memory.
+When you run out of pics, or don't have any pics, just write memories.
 Try to write everyday, and as long as you can.

-Sometimes this practice makes people more sad then they started out, but the majority of the time, because the memories are so tender and loving, it helps heal the wounds.
+Sometimes this practice makes people more sad than when they started out, but the majority of the time, because the memories are so tender and loving, it helps heal the wounds.
 People who have done this are very grateful they did, especially as the years pass because they have memories they can read that they may have lost with time.